Multiple Dirichlet Series and Shifted Convolutions: Appendix

 \subsubsection{Remark}

-The proof we give applies to a slightly more general setup of forms of different co-prime level $\ell_1$ and $\ell_2$.
-Namely, we have for two forms $\phi^k$ and $\phi'^k$ on $\G_0(N_0)$.
-Breaking the interval $[1,T]$ into dyadic parts, we obtain for the full range, This is slightly weaker than \eqref{mean-value} for Maass forms.
+The proof we give applies to a slightly more general setup of forms of different level $\ell_1$ and $\ell_2$.
+Namely, we have for two fixed forms $\phi^k$ and $\phi'^k$ on $\G_0(N_0)$ and for $\ell'={\rm lcm}(\ell_1,\ell_2)$.
+Breaking the interval $[1,T]$ into dyadic parts, we obtain for the full range (with the Eisenstein series contribution included), This is slightly weaker than \eqref{mean-value} for Maass forms.